-Security info is an alternative email address or phone number that you add to your account.
-If you forget your password, or if someone else is trying to take over your account, we send a security code to that alternative email address or phone number.
-When you send the code back to us, then we know that you're really you, and we can get you back in to your Microsoft account.
+Security information is an alternative email address or phone number that you add to your account.
+If you forget your password, or if someone else is trying to take over your account, we send a security code to that alternative email or phone number.
+When you give the code back to us, then we know that you’re really you, and we can get you back in to your Microsoft account.

 Go to the Security settings page, and sign in with your Microsoft account.

 Under Security info helps keep your account secure, choose Add security info.

 Follow the instructions to enter your email or phone number, then click Next.